10 Files & Serialization

 Exercise 1*

-Text Files: Working with the Formatter Class
+Text Files: Working with Formatter and File

 1. Create a new project and add the following class to it.
 Run the application and type any text that you would like to save.
 When you finish typing, press <Ctrl+Z> or <Ctrl+D> to end the input, then open the file output.txt and check its content.